sangwani-coder/wicare/accounts/README.md

 **Response Codes**

-    * 204 No Conent(user has been logged out successfully)
+    * 204 No Content(user has been logged out successfully)

 ### Logout All